Note: This article pertains primarily to users with System Administration level access to Clarity Human Services.

 General Notes

-- When an API key is generated for IdP integration, this API key will not be visible within Clarity after initial creation.
-If the API key is lost, a new key will need to be generated and IdP connections updated.
+• When an API key is generated for IdP integration, this API key will not be visible within Clarity after initial creation.
+If the API key is lost, a new key must be generated and IdP connections updated.

 Sign-In User Workflow Updates